 We do not offer classes specifically for children.
 You must be aged 16+ to apply for membership of the Shropshire Art Society and attend its classes and events.

 Privacy laws mean that we cannot do this, as we are only able to mail our membership about Shropshire Art Society-related matters.
-We do, however, have two Facebook Groups: one is public and one is for members.
+We do, however, have two Facebook Groups: one is 'public' and one is for members.
 You could post your event in our public Facebook Group, though we politely ask you not to post about anything that directly competes (as far as you know) with Shropshire Art Society activities.

 Please visit our Join us! page for all the details.

 Once we receive your Membership Application Form and payment for membership, we will send you the most recent copy of our Focal Points Newsletter, by way of welcome.
 If you give us your email address, this ‘welcome’ communication will be by email from email@example.com and from then on you will receive Focal Points and all other communications by email.
 If you do not have an email address you may request to receive your Society communications by post, though you may miss out on some time-dependent or other aspects of Society membership as a ‘postal’ member.
-For everyone, we update the website regularly, and any current documents can always be found in the Members Document Library.
+We update the website regularly, and any current documents can be found in the Members Document Library.

 If you gave us your email address when you joined, and have not received a welcome email within two weeks, please check your Spam folder in your email client and on your email server (if you have both).
 Once you have made these checks, if you find nothing, please email us to firstname.lastname@example.org and let us know.
-We send out our Focal Points Newsletter and other News around six to eight times a year.
+We send out our Focal Points Newsletter and other News around six times a year.
 If, at any point during the year, you think you have stopped receiving our Focal Points Newsletters, please carry out the Spam checks mentioned above.
 If you find nothing, please email us and let us know.